Ovulation Test – Urine Dip Test

 If you have an irregular cycle, however, you’ll need to get the average length of your previous cycles.
 Then, start checking on the 10th to 16th days of your cycle.

-Ovulation Test Strips Not Working.
+Ovulation Dip Tests Not Working.
 What Can I Do?

 If no lines show, it means an invalid result.
 When this happens, you have to repeat the test.

-Reading an ovulation test strip just became easier with 12 Panel Now.
+Reading an ovulation dip test just became easier with 12 Panel Now.

 A positive result shows two lines.
 On the other hand, you only see one line if your result is negative.

-Ovulation Test Strips are Getting Darker.
+Ovulation Dip Tests are Getting Darker.
 What Does This Mean?

-If your ovulation strip turns darker, it’s a sign of an LH surge.
+If your ovulation test turns darker, it’s a sign of an LH surge.
 At this time, you can start having sex to get pregnant.

 Is Monitoring Cervial Mucus are Reliable Way to Check Ovulation?